zheminzhou/PEPPAN/docs/source/usage/parameters.rst

 	  --match_len2 MATCH_LEN2
 							minimum match length for long genes in BLAST search.
 Default: 400 --match_frag_prop MATCH_FRAG_PROP
-							min proportion of each fragment for fragmented matches.
+							minimum proportion of each fragment for fragmented matches.
 Default: 0.25 --match_frag_len MATCH_FRAG_LEN
-							min length of each fragment for fragmented matches.
+							minimum length of each fragment for fragmented matches.
 Default: 50 --link_gap LINK_GAP   consider two fragmented matches within N bases as a linked block.
-Default: 300 --link_diff LINK_DIFF
+Default: 600 --link_diff LINK_DIFF
 							form a linked block when the covered regions in the reference gene and the queried genome differed by no more than this value.
 Default: 1.2